Iterable/iterable-swift-sdk/README.md

 Important event properties

-- `createdAt` - when the in-app was sent
+- `createdAt` - when the in-app was sentit
 - `campaignId`- the in-app campaign id
 - `clickedUrl` - the url that was tapped.